lensapp/lens/docs/extensions/capabilities/common-capabilities.md

 ### Cluster Pages

-An extension can register custom cluster pages which are visible in a cluster menu when a cluster is opened.
+This extension can register custom cluster pages.
+These pages are visible in a cluster menu when a cluster is opened.

 ``` typescript
 import React from "react"